 From his vantage point in Shanghai, with a perspective not only on China but on the global branding arena, Vladimir offers some advice on why and how to realize the power of internal branding.

-DOWNLOAD THE FREE eBOOK: Branding Roundtable No. 7: Trends for 2015
+DOWNLOAD THE FULL eBOOK: Branding Roundtable No. 7: Trends for 2015

 Alexander Haldemann, CEO, MetaDesign